cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 # TYPE go_threads gauge
 go_threads 18
 ```

+!!!
+Note
+    `cnp_collector_postgres_version` is a GaugeVec metric containing
+    the `Major.Minor` version of PostgreSQL.
+The full semantic version
+    `Major.Minor.Patch` can be found inside one of its label field
+    named `full`.

 ### User defined metrics

 This feature is currently in *beta* state and the format is inspired by the